 Destroyer Books: These are also very helpful for studying.
 There are several books available.
-I used the regular DAT Destroyer from 2016, and it contains practice questions to all the

-You can also purchase subject-specific books such as the Math Destroyer if you're weaker or used version, I recommend a 2016 or newer edition to make it easier for you to resell it once you're done using it.)
+I used the regular DAT Destroyer from 2016, and it contains practice questions to all the academic sections on the DAT except reading.
+You can also purchase subject-specific books such as the Math Destroyer if you're weaker in that section.
+(Save money and buy an older or used version, I recommend a 2016 or newer edition to make it easier for you to resell it once you're done using it.)

-Ferralis/BootcampBio Notes: These are a PDF file of biology notes, I personally didn't use them however, those who did said if you memorize them completely you will score very high on the biology section.
+Ferralis/Bootcamp Bio Notes: These are a PDF file of biology notes, I personally didn't use them however, those who did said if you memorize them completely you will score very high on the biology section.
 (You can find the PDF on SDN Forums, DAT Bootcamp subscription or in the Facebook group: Dental School Interview Bootcamp.
 Just message one of the admins).